 Type the first two words in Terminal, then drag the disk image file to the Terminal window and press Return.
 You’ll see something like this:

 $ hdiutil compact /Users/kirk/Documents/My\ Disk\ Image.sparsebundle

 Starting to compact…

 Reclaimed 772.8 MB out of 948.2 MB possible.

-You can also protect an existing PDF.
-Open it in Preview, which is the default app on macOS for PDFs, then choose File > Export, check Encrypt, and enter a password.
+You can also use macOS’s built-in Preview app to encrypt PDF files.
+Open a PDF in Preview, then choose File > Export as PDF.
+Click Show Details, check Encrypt, and enter a password.